jcaldwell1066/ctx-tools/README.md

 ctx status
 ```

-## Developer Onboarding

-New contributors can read [`docs/developer-onboarding.md`](docs/developer-onboarding.md) for a concise introduction to CTX and how humans and AI agents share context.

 ## 🤖 AI Agent & Cursor Integration

 For comprehensive setup with AI agents, Cursor IDE, and MCP integration, see: